-The SteelSeries Arctis 3 Bluetooth stands out from the competition by the presence of a wireless connection.
-If the headset is well thought out to be used wired on PC or consoles, the addition of a Bluetooth connection gives it much better versatility than the competition when you want to pair it with a smartphone or tablet.
+The SteelSeries Arctis 3 Bluetooth stands out through a wireless connection.
+If the headset is well thought out to be used wired on PC or consoles, adding a Bluetooth connection gives it much better versatility than the competition when you want to pair it with a smartphone or tablet.

 - 3.5 mm and Bluetooth connectivity

 - 40mm speakers